 If you have some understanding of website coding and are familiar with making code changes, then you could add the markup code yourself.
 There are many schema markup tools out there that will generate the code for you, which you would then just need to add to your website code.
-One schema tool that could be used here, is Google’s very own Structured Data Markup Helper.
+A schema tool that could be used here, is Google’s Structured Data Markup Helper.

 How To Use Google’s Structured Data Markup Helper

-1. Select the data type, in this case, I will choose ‘Article’ for the blog post I’m about to create the code for.
+1. Firstly, select the data type.
+In this case, ‘Article’ was chosen for the blog post that the code will be created for.

-3. Next highlight elements on the page you want to mark up in the image below you can see I have highlighted the title of the post and selected the element to be marked up with the name schema.
+3. Next, highlight elements on the page you want to mark up in the image below you can see the title of the post has been highlighted and selected the element to be marked up with the name schema.

 3.1.
-Another example below shows me marking up an image on the blog post.
+Another example below shows the image being marked up on the blog post.

-You will see each element marked up down the right side of this screen, it’s updated live.
+Each element can be seen marked up along the right side of this screen, it’s updated live.

 4. When you’ve finished marking up items on the page you need to click the red ‘CREATE HTML’ button towards the top right of the screen